 We have just finished our first round of PLC meetings and continued our conversations of posting learning objectives.
 As teachers expressed their anxiety, I have continued to tell them that this is not a required practice.
 I had one brave teacher share out that she had posted for years.
 However, she acknowledged that she had never referred to them in her lesson.
 I asked how much time she spent each day creating the objectives and writing them on the board, to which she replied a couple of minutes.
 Interestingly enough, if someone spends 2 minutes a day creating and posting objectives, that is just over six hours a year spent on a task that didn’t give any educational value.
 Six hours of time that could have been spent on something more valuable if we weren’t going to mention them during the lesson anyway.

 I think that this is where we miss the boat in education.
 Someone somewhere attempts to get higher achievement for their students and discovers a strategy that works.
-That person best-practicesexplains the strategy to others and some research to prove its benefit.
+That person explains the strategy to others and some research to prove its benefit.
 Good, right?
 Yes, right up until the point that we begin giving teachers the formula without letting them discover it for themselves.
 All to often, we mandate best practice and teachers do it out of compliance and not truly understanding the value.
 Teachers are typically a very compliant group of people.
 We want to please and we want to do it right, especially if student success is at stake so we go through the motions and hope it the next silver bullet will work.

 I think it’s time to take a different approach.
 I’ve been in education long enough to see the pendulum swings of pedagogy.
 From what I have observed, often it is more about a teacher’s ability to “sell” the learning than it is about any particular strategy.
-Be it phonics, whole language, or balanced literacy, if the teacher believes in it and can effectively use it, why how whatstudents learn.
+Be it phonics, whole language, or balanced literacy, if the teacher believes in it and can effectively use it, students learn.
 Certainly, we need to use research-based best practice.
 However, if we are going to mandate its use by everyone in school, in a district, or in a state, we need to take the time to set up the learning opportunity for teachers to discover its value and relevance so that they have a deep enough understanding of what, why and how that they can effectively implement what we are asking them to do.
 Remember, my students didn’t invent the formula for volume, but they discovered it for themselves and they had more buy in for its use.

 As we end September, we are continuing to learn, explore, and discuss this strategy of posting learning objectives.
 I bring in a variety of formats and resources for them to investigate.
 We practice writing objectives together.
 Slowly, I see teachers adopting a practice that is best for them.
 They know what they need to do, how to do, and most importantly why.
 Because of that, they post objectives for their students, not for me.
 It makes me think about a time when my oldest son was very little.
 He once responded to someone who told him not to ask so many questions with “I only ask why because I need to know.”
 I think too often we have squashed questions out of our learners to the point they just do it and no longer ask.
 If we truly want to develop thinkers and problem solvers, we have to create and encourage “why?”
 Our students deserve more than teaching practices based upon “because I said so”.